 Demolition: The demolition of the existing houses, driveways, and any services that must be removed or abandoned must take the critical root zone of the trees to be retained into account.
-If any excavation of machine access is required within the critical root zones of trees to be retained, it must be completed under the supervision of the project arborist.
+If any excavation or machine access is required within the critical root zones of trees to be retained, it must be completed under the supervision of the project arborist.
 If temporarily removed for demolition, barrier fencing must be erected immediately after the supervised demolition.

 Methods to avoid soil compation: In areas where construction traffic must encroach into the critical root zones of trees to be retained, efforts must be made to reduce soil compaction where possible by displacing the weight of machinery and foot traffic.
-This can be achieved by one of the following methods new service sidewalk tree during building and zone of tree.
+This can be achieved by one of the following methods:

-- Installing a layer of hog fuel or coarse wood chips at least 20cm in depth and maintaining it in good condition until constructio complete - Placing medium weight geotextile cloth over the area to be used and installing a layer of crushed rock to a depth of 15cm over top. - Placing two lavers of 19mm plywood. - Placing steel plates.
+- Installing a layer of hog fuel or coarse wood chips at least 20cm in depth and maintaining it in good condition until construction is complete. - Placing medium weight geotextile cloth over the area to be used and installing a layer of crushed rock to a depth of 15cm over top. - Placing two layers of 19mm plywood.
+Placing steel plates.

 Mulching: Mulching can be an important proactive step in maintaining the health or trees and mitigating construction related impacts and overall stress.
 Mulch should be made from a natural material such as wood chips or bark pieces and be 5-8cm deep.
 No mulch should be touching the trunk of the tree.
-See "methods to avoid soil compaction" if the area is to have heavy traffic.
+See "methods to avoid soil compaction" if the area is to